The Leylines: Early Years: 2013-14

 "The name of the band means energy...it means electricity, and when we go into a venue...we feel that energy" - Steve MitchellThe Leylines were formed in 2013 when founding members Steve Mitchell, formerly of British rock band Evanfly, along with Matthew Wilkins, of the band The Moderations, went to record a series of demos for a new festival band they wanted to form, of which the band The Levellers were a strong influence.
 They recorded a few tracks at Sawmills Studios with Tony Hobden & Weston College.
-Upon listening through the tracks the duo decided to enlist Hannah Johns, a local session violinist, into the band.
+Upon listening through the tracks the duo decided to enlist Hannah McLeod (née Johns), a local session violinist, into the band.
 With the trio formed, they also recruited bassist Peter Fealey and drummer James Dyer.

 The band's first full band show was in October 2013, supporting 3 Daft Monkeys at Gloucester Guild Hall.
 On 20 December 2013 the band released the Let It Go E.P., featuring four songs, including the eponymous track Let It Go produced by Tony Hobden in Weston-super-Mare.

 Following the release of their first E.P. the band began playing music festivals, such as Watchet Festival, Lakefest, Sat In A Field Festival and Something Else In The Dean Festival, where they built a grassroots fanbase.
 The band also supported Skinny Lister on their Five Cities Tour in October 2014.

 In late 2014, James Dyer made the decision to leave the band to head to university.
 Following a relatively short period without a drummer, the band announced the recruitment of Bristol-based Dave Burbidge on 9 December 2014.

 First Album & Tours: 2015-16

 In 2015 the band released their first single, Sat In A Field to raise money for four charities; Myeloma UK, The Nikita Jade Fund, Somewhere House Somerset and the Children's Hospice South West.
 The same year the band played Lakefest Festival, and one review commented:"The Leylines never fail to impress and once again their driving take on bawdy folk rock left the audience baying for more, having paid witness to an invigorating set by a band built for the biggest of festival stages."The band headed to Brighton, UK to record Along The Old Straight Track in February 2016 (see below).

-The Leylines' first full UK headlining tour began in February 2017, it was called the "Along The Old Straight Track Tour'".
+The Leylines' first full UK headlining tour began in February 2017, it was called the "Along The Old Straight Track Tour".
 The tour included 19 dates across the UK.